CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

 ### Notifications

-Whenever a dataset with your ORCID is published, you should receive an email (and / or an ORCID internal notification) to inform you that DataCite has updated your ORCID record.
+Whenever a dataset with your ORCID is published, you should receive notifications to inform you that DataCite has updated your ORCID record.
+Email notification:

 ![ORCID auto-update email notification]({{ site.baseurl }}/assets/orcid/image7.png)

+ORCID internal notification:

 ![ORCID internal notification]({{ site.baseurl }}/assets/orcid/image11.png)

-### Dataset publication on your ORCID record
+### Editing your ORCID record

 Depending on your policy, you can now set the visibility level of this new record to public.
-More info on (default) visibility settings [here](https://support.orcid.org/hc/en-us/articles/360006897614).
+More info on (default) visibility settings is available [here](https://support.orcid.org/hc/en-us/articles/360006897614).

 ![DataCite as a source of your ORCID works list, edition mode]({{ site.baseurl }}/assets/orcid/image9.png)

-### Check your "Work" section on your ORCID public record
+### Checking your ORCID public record

 ![DataCite as a source of your ORCID works list, public CV]({{ site.baseurl }}/assets/orcid/image10.png)